sefasenlik/minitranslate/INSTALLATION.md

 For more options, right-click the tray icon and select **"Settings"**:
 - **Global Hotkey**: Configure the keyboard shortcut that triggers the translation.
 - **Browser Window Size**: Set the default width and height of the translation window.
-- **Run at Windows startup**: Check this box to have MiniTranslator start automatically when you log in to Windows.
+- **Run at Windows startup**: Check this box to have MiniTranslate start automatically when you log in to Windows.
 - **Test Button**: A "Test Translation" button is available to verify your settings with text from your clipboard.

 ## Troubleshooting